 First, way way down, are the catacombs, the caverns that house the ossuaries that we explored one rainy afternoon.
 The catacombs are comprised of 7-levels and 400-miles of unmapped, partially explored tunnels.

-But the sewers and catacombs are not the topic of this post; layered between these two is the city’s Métro and RER (Réseau Express Régional) train systems.
+But the sewers and catacombs are not the topics of this post; layered between these two is the city’s Métro and RER (Réseau Express Régional) train systems.

 And, over the last 115-years, the city’s underground has evolved into a mass of stations, lines, and tunnels that look like a gigantic ball of yarn.
 The statistics are scary: there are 16 lines (numbered), there are 50 miles of corridors, 133 miles of tracks, and 303 stations (constantly changing).
 Even as a worldly train traveller I had some difficulty planning our trips and needed to write details down.